 Here are five airports with free tours and activities:

 → Singapore Changi Airport: If you have at least 5.5 hours at your Singapore stopover, consider joining a Singapore airport free tour!
 There are three free 2.5-hour guided tours to choose from – Jewel Tour, Heritage Tour, and City Sights Tour, available daily.
-Click here to learn how to sign up for a Singapore Changi Airport free tour.
+[Suspended until further notice]

 → Incheon International Airport (South Korea): The airport offers as many as 8 different transit tours, ranging from visiting cultural heritage sites to shopping in the trendiest district.
 Whether you’re interested in a quick 1-hour tour or a half-day trip, there are plenty of options to suit your schedule and interests.
 Click here to learn how to sign up for an Incheon International Aiport transit tour.